Lux-AI-Challenge/Lux-Design-S2/kits/python/README.md

 # Lux AI Season 2 Python Kit

 This is the folder for the Python kit.
 Please make sure to read the instructions as they are important regarding how you will write a bot and submit it to the competition.
+For those who need to know what python packages are available on the competition server, see [this](https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/kits/available_packages.txt)

 Make sure to check our [Discord](https://discord.gg/aWJt3UAcgn) or the [Kaggle forums](https://www.kaggle.com/c/lux-ai-season2/discussion) for announcements if there are any breaking changes.